• Home • Files • Structures • Download

 ubPhyIfV CAN channel of the hardware

-ptsPortV Pointer to CAN port handle
+ptsPortV Pointer to CAN port structure

 Returns:

 Error code taken from the CpErr enumeration.
+If no error occurred, the function will return CpErr_OK.

 See also: